RamMaths/ObsidianNotes/Tensorflowjs/4_Chapter.md

 });
 ```

-- *1*: The reverse function flips the axis index 1 to revrese the image.
+- *1*: The reverse function flips the axis index 1 to reverse the image.
+If you wanted to make the reverse from topside to bottom you should use 0 instead of 1.

 #### Second way